TizenTeam/tau/tau/docs/guide/source/migration/breaking_changes.md

 To this widget has been added new selector `ui-checkbox` and `input[type='checkbox']:not(.ui-slider-switch-input)`

 ### DateTimePicker widget
-There is no significant changes to the DateTimePicker widget.
+There is no significant changes to the DateTimePicker widget but it is deprecated as the webkit will create native dateTimePicker

 ### Extendablelist widget
 To this widget has been added new selector `.ui-extendablelist`